oberrow/Config/README.md

 5. hex_number (int64_t in c++)
 6. string

-Use an array to make multiple variable (more like constants) of the same type
+Use an array to make multiple variable of the same type

 Array syntax: